-What are Putin's motives behind Russia's huge military exercises?
+Huge Russian war games seek to highlight NATO's 'cracks'

 "We have every reason to believe that it may be substantially more troops participating than the official reported numbers," NATO Secretary General Jens Stoltenberg said at a press conference last month.

-U.S. officials told The Associated Press on condition of anonymity that Russia could have as many as 100,000 personnel involved in the exercise — making it the country's largest since the Cold War.
+Germany has openly alleged that the real number will be more than 100,000 troops.
+The same number has been predicted by U.S. officials, who spoke to the Associated Press on condition of anonymity.

-"The total number of Russian troops, security personnel and civilian officials in the broader exercise is expected to range from 60,000 to as many as 100,000," the New York Times reported Monday.
+That would make Zapad 2017 Russia's largest exercise since the Cold War.

-As Keir Giles, an associate fellow at London's Chatham House think tank, put it: "The official figures are hopelessly unreliable."
-He said Russia could get around the 13,000-limit by having several drills going on at once.
+Keir Giles, an associate fellow at London's Chatham House think tank, said the official figures were "hopelessly unreliable."
+He added Russia could get around the 13,000-limit by having several drills going on at once.

-The Russians are not transparent both in terms of the size and intent of their exercises, one U.S. defense official told NBC News on condition of anonymity.
+Moscow is not transparent both in terms of the size and intent of their exercises, one U.S. defense official told NBC News on condition of anonymity.

 "They continually send more troops than they report to the international community," the official said, adding that they need to be honest about their intentions to avoid misunderstandings.

-Pentagon spokesperson Lt.
-Col. Michelle Baldanza said: "Russia has conducted several large-scale snap exercises along NATO's Eastern flank with little to no notice and in a non-transparent manner."
+Pentagon spokeswoman Lt.
+Col. Michelle Baldanza added: "Russia has conducted several large-scale snap exercises along NATO's Eastern flank with little to no notice and in a non-transparent manner."

 The last Zapad exercise, in 2013, featured "more than 75,000 men, who were engaged in simulated operations in the air, on land and at sea," according to a report by The Jamestown Foundation, a Washington-based research institute.